grandchild/avs-preset-depends/README.md

 - Translate APE ID strings into `.ape` filenames if available.
 - Make precompiled releases downloadable
 - Allow setting a `Winamp/Plugins/avs` base-dir to find and print full paths for available and warnings for missing files
-- Fix YAML output (i.e. quote values with ": " in them)

 ### License